 Anxiety and Panic Attacks

 We all live with a level of anxiety and for some it gives us drive and motivation.
 But for others it can feel like an overwhelming state of negative thought which seems to feed on itself.
-Very sensitive people are more prone to anxiety, as they often worry about anything and everything.
+Very sensitive and intelligent people are often more prone to anxiety, as they often worry about anything and everything.
+Their brains are looking for fodder to feed on.

 If you have ever suffered from spontaneous feelings of anxiety or fear you may be experiencing a panic attack.
 You may have had symptoms such as: